 Sat 9th – U11 Football at WISS and Cross Country Running at YKPS Secondary

-Sat 16th – Swimming at at Soong Ching Ling and U11 Badminton at SHSID
+Sat 16th – Swimming at Wellington College and U11 Badminton at SHSID

 Sat 23rd – Track and Field at YKPS Secondary and Table Tennis at SHSID